Sekolah Menengah Sains Tapah: Opening

 The school was opened on 23 October 2009 by Hajjah Norlia Mohd Shuhaili, Deputy Director of the Residential and Excellence School Department.
-On 1 February 2010 Hadi Mat Dain was appointed as the first principal of the school.
+On 1 February 2010, Hadi Mat Dain was appointed as the first principal of the school.
 By March 2010, 35 teachers had been hired.
 The school's first intake of students started on 16 April 2010.
-Owing to lack of complete infrastructure at the time, the Upper Form intake began the following year.
+Owing to the lack of complete infrastructure at the time, the Upper Form intake began the following year.